Cleaning Tips that Keep Your Pets Healthy and Safe

 We’ve been raised to look at chemical glass cleaners as the effective method to make our houses shiny and fresh.
 But chemicals like ammonia hydroxide can cause burning and irritation to our skin and can cause respiratory failure.
 Don’t let your furry friends have the chance to breathe this in.
 Look at natural alternatives such as a vinegar/citric acid/water mix.

-Click on the link below to see how you can replace the toxic cleaners in your home with something more sustainable and green.
+Click here to see how you can replace the toxic cleaners in your home with something more sustainable and green.